• Find a job with AAFP CareerLink!

 What Is a Physician CV?

-A curriculum vitae (CV) is similar to a resume in that it documents your educational and professional accomplishments.
+A curriculum vitae (CV) is similar to a resume.
+It documents your educational and professional accomplishments.
 Unlike a resume, it's typically more detailed and can be used to highlight personal interests and activities.
-Including such information is optional, but doing so can help distinguish you as a candidate.
+While this extra information is optional, including it can help distinguish you as a candidate.

-When developing your CV, it's important to think about what your prospective organization is looking for in a candidate, and then try to present your competencies and experiences in a way that speaks to those needs.
+When developing your CV, think about what your prospective employer is looking for in a candidate, and then try to present your competencies and experiences in a way that speaks to those needs.

-The following headings are typically found in a CV.
-Depending on the stage of your career, some of the headings may not yet apply.
+How much you include on your CV will depend on the stage of your career, but there are several areas you'll want to be sure to cover.
 New physician, experienced physician, and academic physician members of the AAFP can download FREE custom CV templates to fit their experience.

 Include your full name, address, phone number, and email address at the top of the CV.
 If you have a LinkedIn profile or relevant personal webpage, include this information as well.